risk-first/website/menagerie/Schedule-Risk.md

 Any product idea is necessarily of it's time:  the [Goal In Mind](Goal-In-Mind) will be based on observations from a particular [Internal Model](Glossary#Internal-Model), reflecting a view on reality at a specific _point in time_.

 How long will that remain true for?
-This is your _opportunity_:  it exists apart from any deadlines you set yourself, or funding deadlines.
+This is your _opportunity_:  it exists apart from any deadlines you set yourself, or funding options.
 It's purely, "how long will this idea be worth doing?"

 With any luck, decisions around _funding_ your project will be tied into this, but it's not always the case.
 It's very easy to undershoot or overshoot the market completely and miss the window of opportunity.